 Taking care of yourself:

-Do you have students whom seem routinely unkempt?
-While lack of resources, such as soap, shampoo, or even running water can lead to a student looking disheveled.
+Do you have students who seem routinely unkempt?
+While a lack of resources, such as soap, shampoo, or even running water can lead to a student looking disheveled.
 A lack of grooming can also be a sign of depression or severe stress.

 Teaching students the importance of taking care of basic needs can help them feel better both physically and psychologically.